-- i.
-Such owner shall receive one-eighth (1/8) royalty of any gas, oil, or natural gas liquids produced, proportionate to their interest in the integrated unit. - ii.
-Royalty payments shall comply with the terms of section 47-331, Idaho Code. - iii.
-The operator of an integrated spacing unit shall pay such owner the highest bonus payment per acre that the operator paid to another owner in the spacing unit prior to the filing of the integration application. - iv.
-The operator will avoid, to the maximum extent possible, any use of surface lands belonging to owners integrated under this subsection.
-Where such use cannot be reasonably avoided, use of surface lands, and compensation for such use, shall be governed by sections 47-334, Idaho Code. - v.
-The operator shall comply with the requirements of sections 47-319, 47-332, 47-333, and 47-334 Idaho Code. - vi.
-An integration order including the terms specified in this subsection fulfills the department's obligation to integrate mineral interests upon just and reasonable terms.
+- (1) The owner shall receive one-eighth (1/8) royalty of any gas, oil, or natural gas liquids produced, proportionate to their interest in the integrated unit. - (2) Royalty payments shall comply with the terms of section 47-331, Idaho Code. - (3) The operator of an integrated spacing unit shall pay a leasing owner the highest bonus payment per acre that the operator paid to another owner in the spacing unit prior to the filing of the integration application. - (4) The operator will avoid, to the maximum extent possible, any use of surface lands belonging to owners integrated under this subsection.
+Where such use cannot be reasonably avoided, use of surface lands, and compensation for such use, shall be governed by sections 47-334, Idaho Code. - (5) The operator shall comply with the requirements of sections 47-319, 47-332, 47-333, and 47-334 Idaho Code. - (6) An integration order including the terms specified in this subsection fulfills the Department's obligation to integrate mineral interests upon just and reasonable terms, provided, that nothing herein shall be deemed to prevent the operator and owners from voluntarily agreeing to different lease terms before or after the entry of an integration order. - (7) The date of lease and primary term or offer with acreage in lease. - (8) Annual rental per acre.